cozy/cozy-guidelines/templates/README.tpl.md

 ### Open a Pull-Request

 If you want to work on <APP_NAME> and submit code modifications, feel free to open pull-requests!
-See the [contributing guide][contribute] for more information about hopw to properly open pull-requests.
+See the [contributing guide][contribute] for more information about how to properly open pull-requests.

 Community